How to Become a Notary in Indiana

 - Be a citizen or permanent legal resident of the United States.

-- Be a resident of or primarily employed in Indiana.
+- Be a full time permanent resident of or primarily employed in Indiana.

 - Satisfy all educational requirements.